The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 What Is a Good APY Rate?

-APY rates fluctuate often, and a good rate at one time may no longer be a good rate due to shifts in macroeconomic conditions.
-In general, when the Federal Reserve raises interest rates, the APY on savings accounts tends to increase.
+APY rates fluctuate often, and a good rate at one time may not be a good rate later.
+Generally, when the Federal Reserve raises interest rates, the annual percentage yield (APY) on deposit accounts tends to increase.
 Therefore, APY rates on savings accounts are usually better when monetary policy is tight or tightening.
-In addition, there are often low-cost, high-yield savings accounts that consistently deliver competitive APYs.
+There are often low-cost, high-yield savings accounts that consistently deliver competitive APYs.

 How Is APY Calculated?

 APY standardizes the rate of return.
-It does this by stating the real percentage of growth that will be earned in compound interest assuming that the money is deposited for one year.
-The formula for calculating APY is (1+r/n)n - 1, where r = period rate and n = number of compounding periods.
+It does this by stating the real percentage of growth that will be earned in compound interest, assuming that the money is deposited for one year.
+The formula for calculating APY is (1 + r/n)ny, where r is the period rate, n is the number of compounding periods, and y is the number of years.

 How Can APY Assist an Investor?